tatersmaters/eWagon/README.md

 | `` ` ``      | stack mode                                                                    |
 | `.`          | end program                                                                   |

 At the moment, eWagon doesn’t support nested if-statements.
-Feel free to modify the interpreter to your liking, however!
+Feel free to modify the interpreter to your liking!
+Nested loops *should* work, though they are untested.

 ## The Interpreter